MIRPH-1 HiFi Dynamic Headphones – Elastic Silk Smoothness

 MIRPH-1 vs Meze 109 PRO (749 USD vs 799 USD)

-Build – Starting with the outer shell, for the same price, Meze uses wood instead of high-grade resin and a metallic frame, which makes the 109 PRO feel heavier, yet Meze deiceed to use high-end earpads, so 109 PRO doesn’t feel all that heavy.
-The headband support mechanism of the 109 PRO will automatically adjust the hgeadband tension, and it is set to medium, while with MIRPH-1 you have to set it yourself, and I found that you can make the mirph 1 more comfortable if you allow them to sit looser on your head and not force them to be too tight.
+Build – Starting with the outer shell, for the same price, Meze uses wood instead of high-grade resin and a metallic frame, which makes the 109 PRO feel heavier, yet Meze decided to use high-end earpads, so 109 PRO doesn’t feel all that heavy.
+The headband support mechanism of the 109 PRO will automatically adjust the headband tension, and it is set to medium, while with MIRPH-1 you have to set it yourself, and I found that you can make the mirph 1 more comfortable if you allow them to sit looser on your head and not force them to be too tight.
 Both headphones isolate very little from the outside noise, and both leak about the same, but the headphone connectors on 109 PRO are not as universal as those found on the mirph 1 which uses standard 3.5mm connectors at the headphone side.
 109 is harder to drive and requires more raw power, while both headphones are not picky with the source and will easily sound great with basically any source.

 Sound – The sound of the two feels like an inverted curve, as 109 pro is ultra V-Shaped, with an aggressive upper midrange and lower treble, a really powerful and deep bass, and less midrange focus, all whilst sounding fairly forward and aggressive, whereas mirph 1 sounds far more relaxed, leaner, smoother, and even richer in the midrange at times, as 109 pro can sound quite textureless in the midrange, as the upper midrange and lower treble peak tends to drain the energy and presence from the main midrange body.
 Mirph 1 has a slightly more forward midrange, which creates the feeling of intimacy, while 109 pro can project music farther away from the listener, and especially as the midrange of 109 pro is recessed, music generally tends to sound rolled-off and distant compared to mirph 1 which sounds more focused and acute.
 Layering is excellent with both, but mirph 1 has a slightly better directionality and separation while 109 pro can create the body of each instrument more realistically thanks to its increased bass and depth in the sub-lows.
 If you want a more V-Shaped and aggressive sound, 109 pro delivers it quite nicely, while for a more balanced, natural listening experience, mirpth 1 can offer it better.